-Complainants may request supportive measures or an investigation into allegations of conduct that do not meet Title IX jurisdictional conditions, under Bethany's Student and/or Employee Handbooks.
+Complainants may request supportive measures or an investigation into allegations of conduct that do not meet Title IX jurisdictional conditions, under Process B. Sexual Misconduct Complaint Resolution Process.

-Regardless of whether an alleged incident is determined to constitute sexual harassment, sexual misconduct, or sex discrimination, and regardless of whether or not the complainant files a formal complaint under Title IX or a complaint under Bethany's Student and/or Employee Handbooks, Bethany will provide supportive measures to the complainant.
-For more information about Supportive Measures, see pages 18-19 of this policy.
+Regardless of whether an alleged incident is determined to constitute sexual harassment, sexual misconduct, or sex discrimination, and regardless of whether or not the complainant files a formal complaint under Title IX or a complaint to initiate the sexual misconduct complaint resolution process, Bethany will provide supportive measures to the complainant.
+For more information about Supportive Measures, see Section III.D. of this policy.